elcoosp/themmer/README.md

 }

 // Export with your theme
-// Return an object with a getter for each key (one level  deep) in your theme const themeAccessor = themmer(theme)
+// eturn an object with a getter
+// for each key in your theme (one level  deep) const themeAccessor = themmer(theme)

-module.exports = {
+export default {
   theme,
   themeAccessor
 }